nextflow-io/nextflow/docs/channel.md

 ### Value channel

-A *value channel* contains a single value and can be consumed any number of times by a process or operator.
+A *value channel* can be bound (i.e. assigned) with one and only one value, and can be consumed any number of times by a process or an operator.

 A value channel can be created with the [value](#value) factory method or by any operator that produces a single value ({ref}`operator-first`, {ref}`operator-collect`, {ref}`operator-reduce`, etc).
 Additionally, a process will emit value channels if it is invoked with all value channels, including simple values which are implicitly wrapped in a value channel.

 For example: